diario72/Academic-Planner/README.md

-# Student Course Planner
+# Academic Planner

-A simple academic planning application built with Python and PostgreSQL.
+An academic planning application developed with Python and PostgreSQL that enables students to efficiently organize courses and manage structured semester schedules.

 ## Features
 - Add courses